 Refinancing your loan can help you get better terms that work with your budget.

-When you refinance a loan, the lender will pay off your existing loan and give you a new one.
+Refinancing a caris the easiest way to get a lower car payment.
+When you refinance a loan, you're finding a new lender who will pay off the original loan and give you a new deal.

 Refinancing can work in your favor if average car loan interest rates have dropped or if you’ve improved your credit score since you took out your original loan.
 If not, you’ll probably have to accept less favorable loan terms and new loan fees in exchange for a lower monthly payment rate.